The benefits of resistance bands make them superior to free weights , especially for home gyms and bodyweight training.

 Several studies have provided evidence that training properly with elastic resistance bands elicits greater muscle torque3 and may produce greater strength gains than training exclusively with isoinertial resistance (body weight or conventional weights).
 4, 5 Some research also indicates that training with variable resistance elicits greater positive hormonal changes than conventional resistance.6

-In addition, as noted above, resistance bands provide less resistance in the range of motion where you have a mechanical disadvantage and are weakest, such as the bottom of a deadlift, squat, press or pull up.
+In addition, as noted above, resistance bands provide less resistance in the range of motion where you have a mechanical disadvantage and are weakest, such as the bottom of a deadlift, squat, push up, dip or press.
 This reduces the risk of injury because you are more likely to injure yourself in the mechanically disadvantaged range than in the advantaged, strong range.

 The third of the eight benefits of resistance bands is that elastic bands can be used to provide exercise assistance as well as resistance.
 With conventional weights you can only add load to your exercises, not remove load.
 In contrast, you can use resistance bands to assist you in performance of pull ups, push ups, dips, planche, and front lever, to name a few.